 Though it has its own advantages, there exists a component of “ecological fallacy” (the findings might be present in the group but they do not represent the individual person’s data.)

 Concealment of allocation

-It is highly probable that if the investigator knew the groups to which the patients are allocated, he would be favouring the outcome of interest.
+It is highly probable that if the investigator knew the groups to which the patients are allocated, he would be favoring the outcome of interest.
 This is avoided by means of “allocation concealment” during all times when the study is conducted.
-This could be done by means of a central monitoring committee, using sealed and opaque envelopes, central randomisation processes etc.
+This could be done by means of a central monitoring committee, using sealed and opaque envelopes, central randomization processes etc.

 Intention to treat and per protocol analysis

-The essential aim of randomisation is to eliminate the basement confounding factors which are known or unknown in both groups, but it is very possible that some of the participants of the study in both groups might not complete the entire study and could have deviated from protocol.
+The essential aim of randomization is to eliminate the basement confounding factors which are known or unknown in both groups, but it is very possible that some of the participants of the study in both groups might not complete the entire study and could have deviated from the protocol.

-An alternative method is the intention to treat analysis, where after randomisation, all the participants in the treatment and control group, whether they completed the study or not, are taken for analysis and their results are evaluated.
-This represents a more realistic real life scenario.
+An alternative method is the intention to treat analysis, where after randomization, all the participants in the treatment and control group, whether they completed the study or not, are taken for analysis and their results are evaluated.
+This represents a more realistic real-life scenario.
 However, it also has its own disadvantage in that even the persons, who have not completely taken the drug are included in the analysis leading to misleading results in some scenarios.

 Inclusion and Exclusion Criteria

 Perhaps one of the most important aspects in designing an RCT is to identify your study population.
 This is the reason why RCTs have inclusion criteria and exclusion criteria.

 The goal of the inclusion criteria is to identify the sub-population of patients in whom the intervention is thought to produce a desirable effect.
 The inclusion criteria are put so that one can choose patients who are most likely to benefit from the study while preserving the study from being too general.
 The inclusion criteria of an RCT are chosen depending on the following: